List of The Jeffersons supporting characters: Harry Bentley

-Harry Bentley (Paul Benedict) is the Jeffersons' English next-door neighbor.
+Harry Bentley (Paul Benedict) is the Jeffersons’ eccentric English next-door neighbor.
 Bentley works as a Russian-language interpreter at the United Nations.
 He is known as a kind, gentle fellow, but George mostly finds him to be weird and annoying, frequently slamming the door in his face.
 A running gag involved George helping Bentley with his back spasms by walking on Bentley's back.
 Bentley often tells stories about his childhood in England and his bizarre family.

 Bentley lives alone, but several times brings home a lady friend.
 Two of Bentley's most-talked-about ladies are Daphne and Patricia.

 Benedict left the series in late 1981 at the start of the eighth season of the sitcom.
 The character of Bentley was written out, saying he went to live in the Soviet Union for two years.
 Benedict returned to the show in its final two seasons, when George becomes much friendlier to him.

 Stephen Tobolowsky portrayed Bentley in 2019 for Live in Front of a Studio Audience.